serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 A detailed guide for the Python module usage can be found in the Jupyter Notebook [Estimation Example.ipynb](LINK) on GitHub.

-The initial steps of the Python module RECOMBULATOR-X consist in reading the PED file and identifying the informative families for the estimation of recombination rates using the function [`ped2graph`](LINK).
+The initial steps of the Python module recombulator-x consist in reading the PED file and identifying the informative families for the estimation of recombination rates using the function [`ped2graph`](LINK).
 For recombination, informative subfamilies are either those with:

 - a phased mother and at least one son or phased daughter, called type I families
 - an unphased mother and at least two between sons and phased daughters, called type II families